A topic from the subject of Physical Chemistry in Chemistry.

 Equipment and Techniques

-• Spectrometers: Study the different types of spectrometers, including UV-Vis, IR, NMR, and MS, along with their components and functions.
+• Spectrometers: Study the different types of spectrometers, including UV-Vis (Ultraviolet-Visible), IR (Infrared), NMR (Nuclear Magnetic Resonance), and MS (Mass Spectrometry), along with their components and functions.
+Each technique utilizes different regions of the electromagnetic spectrum.

-• Experimental Procedures: Understand the general steps involved in conducting a spectroscopy experiment, from sample preparation to data acquisition.
+• Experimental Procedures: Understand the general steps involved in conducting a spectroscopy experiment, from sample preparation to data acquisition and instrument calibration.

 Types of Experiments